-Join Aaron F. Ross for an in-depth discussion in this video Adding bounce, part of Creating Simulations in Maya Dynamics.
+Join Aaron F. Ross for an in-depth discussion in this video Adding bounce, part of Maya Dynamics: Creating Simulations (2012).

 Let's play around with some of the Dynamic properties of the Rigid Body node.…First of all, bounce or bounciness.…That's pretty self explanatory.
 I play this back and you'll see that my bowling…ball is bouncing a little bit.…We of course, can control the amount of bounce.…For any Rigid Body node active or passive you can scroll down in the Channel…box, and you're looking for-- here it is-- Bounciness, and the default value is 0.6…and the range is from 0 to 1.…If I set the bounciness down to 0 then you might expect that we would get no…bounce.
 You want that and play it back.…

 But you see it did bounce a little bit and the reason is that the ground…plane of the bowling alley lane has a bounciness attribute as well, because…it's a passive rigid body.…If you want no bounce at all then both of the objects have to have a bounciness of 0.…I've got my ground plane selected and I'll set that bounciness down to 0 and…rewind and play that back and you'll see literally no bounce and it just lands.…What I recommend is that you set the ground plane's bounciness to an average…

 - Laying out the scene

 - Modeling proxy objects

 - Creating passive and active rigid bodies